eloj/radix-sorting/README.md

 First off, for a LSB radix sort, the keys really need to be the same width, and narrower is better to keep the number of passes down.
-This means that it's not very useful if the key is a character string of any significant length.
+This means that an LSB implementtion is not well suited to sort character strings of any significant length.
 For those, a MSB radix sort is better.

-For sorting floats or other fixed-width keys, or changing the sort order, we can still use the LSB implementation as is.
+For sorting floats, doubles or other fixed-width keys, or changing the sort order, we can still use the LSB implementation as is.
 The trick is to map the bit-patterns of the key we have onto the unsigned integers.

-For instance, if we want to sort unsigned integers in _descending_ order, simply have the key-derivation function return the bitwise inverse of the key.
+If we want to sort unsigned integers in _descending_ order, have the key-derivation function return the bitwise inverse of the key:

 ```c
 	return ~key; // unsigned (desc)